MattWindsor91/roslyn/concepts/docs/issues.md

 institute:
   - Microsoft Research Cambridge
   - Microsoft Research Cambridge
-date: Sunday 22 October 2017
+date: Friday 27 October 2017
 abstract: |
   This document collects all of the known open design issues for Concept-C#.
 documentclass: scrartcl